-The Knighthood of the Brewers’ Mash staff (Belgian brewers’ Guild) is the direct descendant of the secular Guild of Brewers.
+The Knighthood of the Brewers’ Paddle (Belgian brewers’ Guild) is the direct descendant of the secular Guild of Brewers.
 It is now perpetuating the traditions and nobility of the brewer’s trade as developed over the centuries.

 During these events the new knights by rights and honorary knights are "enthroned".

 Honorary knights are individuals who have rendered loyal services to the brewing profession.
 The knights by rights are active members of the Brotherhood who, owing to their profession, birth or alliance, are closely related to the brewing industry.
 The Knights by rights form the General Assembly, which elects the Grand Council.

 The new knights are inducted or "enthroned" during a ceremony specific to the Knighthood.

 The following story will explain why the Knighthood of the Brewers’ Paddle pays tribute to Gambrinus and why he is nearly always shown sitting astride a beer barrel.

 Gambrinus is a deformation of the name "Jan Primus", which is the Flemish name for Duke Jean I, the son of Henri III and Alix of Burgundy.
 Born in 1210, he inherited both the duchies of Brabant and Lorraine.
 He was famed for being a benefactor and a genuine hero.
 He also became a famous figure in the history of Belgian beer-making.